 Without fail, I get sick every winter.
 It changes from year to year but I'm down for about a week.
 During that week, I'm pumping myself full of healthy greens and lots of water.
 This bok choy soup is on a normal rotation during the winter but a big batch gets made every time I get sick.

 - 1 tablespoon olive oil

-- 1/2 bunch scallions
+- ½ bunch scallions

-- 2 cloves garlic, minced
+- 2 cloves garlic minced

 - 2 tablespoons minced fresh ginger

-- 2 cups vegetable broth
+- 2 cups low-sodium vegetable broth

 - 2 cups water

 - 1 head bok choy

 - Salt if desired

 - Sesame Seeds for topping